labring/sealos/docs/4.0/docs/build-cloud-image/build-cloudImage-with-helm-charts.md

   enabled: true
 ```

-Different values.yaml files will parses different images, which is the purpose of customizing values.yml - to enable sealos to automatically parses the images during run `sealos build` .
+Different values files may be output to a different list of images to enable sealos to automatically parses the images during `sealos build`.

 ```shell
 $ helm template charts/loki-stack/ -f charts/loki-stack/values.yaml|grep image: